nuzcraft/RLTut_Python3/README.md

 Interestingly (or not I guess) I found it difficult to focus on part 7, and I think some of it was analysis paralysis on unit testing.
 I'm finding there are more and more things I want to unit test, but don't quite have the skills/experience to make it work; I don't understand what all unittest can do so my unit tests are pretty basic.

 I think the above was compounded by UI work being a bit more cumbersome to unit test.
 This section did a lot of good work to make things look nice on the screen and in the end, I enjoyed making it happen.

+Finally, merging the part 7 pull request was really nice :) the python unit testing code ran on its own, alerted me to a minor issue that kept me from merging until I fixed it.
+Very cool!

 ## Part 6.5 Building, Testing, Releasing, etc